centreon/centreon-archived/doc/en/developer/writestreamconnector.rst

 Overview
 ********

 Centreon Stream Connector is a feature introduced in Centreon 3.4.6.
 It allows to export Centreon data (events and metrics) to an external storage or application such as ElasticSearch, Splunk, InfluxDB, files, etc.

 In a Centreon platform, the component that carries information between the remote pollers and the Centreon central server is called Centreon Broker.
 This broker stores received data into the Centreon local storage: MariaDB and RRDtool.

 The following diagram explains the transfer of collected data and insertion into
 storages:

 .. image:: /_static/images/developer/lua/archi_broker_regular.png
    :align: center
    :scale: 65%

 The Stream Connector functionality is a new Centreon Broker output getting data from Centreon Broker Master (also known as Centreon Broker SQL) to aggregate and forward it to external storage:

 .. image:: /_static/images/developer/lua/archi_broker_stream.png
    :align: center
    :scale: 65%

-This output loads a LUA script, called a Stream Connector, which job is to handle, aggregate and enrich the data before forwarding it to the defined protocol:
+This output loads a Lua script, called a Stream Connector, which job is to handle, aggregate and enrich the data before forwarding it to the defined
+protocol:

 .. image:: /_static/images/developer/lua/archi_broker_lua_script.png
    :align: center
    :scale: 65%

 Because it is an output of Centreon Broker, the principle of creation of retention files in case of interruption of access to external storage is kept.
-In the same way, it is possible to filter in input on the categories of flow to handle.
+In the same way, it is possible to filter input on the categories of flow to handle.

 ************
 Requirements
 ************

 To use the Centreon Stream connector functionality you need to update your Centreon platform to Centreon 3.4.6:

 * Centreon Web >= 2.8.18